Pentagon

 Pentagon Location and Information

-The Pentagon is officically located in Arlington, Virginia, near the banks of the Potomac River.
-On the other side of the Potomac is Washington, D.C.
-The Pentagon is also situated in the National Capital Region (NCR) and at the same time, a part of D.C., Maryland, and Virginia (the DMV).
+The Pentagon is officially located in Arlington, Virginia, near the banks of the Potomac River.
+On the other side of the Potomac is Washington, DC.
+The Pentagon is also in the National Capital Region (NCR), and it's considered part of DC, Maryland, and Virginia (the DMV).

 Arrival Lodging